libev Implementation Analysis

 1 | struct ev_loop *loop = EV_DEFAULT; |

-is more complicated and mainly does the following:
+ev_run is more complicated and mainly does the following:

-according to the fd, traverse all event linked lists, get all events, and determine whether the latest event is consistent with the previous old event (events
+fd_reify: Traverse thefdchangesarray mentioned earlier, take out the linked list fromanfdsaccording to the fd, traverse all event linked lists, get all events, and determine whether the latest event is consistent with the previous old event (events).
+If they are inconsistent, callepoll_modify(or add the event for the first time).1

 2